 The pilot project also reduced the time to treatment by a mental health professional, which improved patients' well-being.
-A mental health professional assessed people transported directly to the mental health crisis center within minutes of arriving at the center.
-In contrast, people transported to an ED had to wait for a medical professional to determine whether they had any medical needs and were then transported to an inpatient psychiatric facility to be assessed by a mental health professional.
+A mental health professional assessed people transported directly to the mental health crisis center within minutes of arrival.
+In contrast, people initially transported to an ED had a much longer wait for a medical screening evaluation before they were transported to an inpatient psychiatric facility to be assessed by a mental health professional.

-As indicated in Table 9, the alternate destination - mental health project achieved an estimated \$239,800 in savings (\$1,052 per patient) because transporting a mental health patient to the crisis center avoids an ED visit and a secondary transport of the patient from an ED to an inpatient mental health facility.
-Most of these savings benefitted the Medi-Cal program because 85% of patients enrolled in the project were Medi-Cal beneficiaries.
+As indicated in Table 9, the alternate destination - mental health project potentially avoided an estimated \$331,100 in costs (\$1,068 per patient) because transporting a mental health patient to the crisis center avoids an ED visit and a secondary transport of a patient from an ED to an inpatient mental health facility.
+Most of these potential savings would have accrued to the Medi-Cal program because 84% of patients enrolled in the project were Medi-Cal beneficiaries.

 Table 9.
-Savings Associated with the Alternate Destination - Mental Health Project
+Potential Savings Associated with the Alternate Destination - Mental Health Project

-Variable Amount
+Variable Variable Amount

-Total Number of Patients Enrolled 227
+Total Number of Patients Enrolled 310

-Total Number of ED Visits Avoided 218
+Total Number of ED Visits Avoided 301

 Average Cost of ED Transport Avoided \$554

 Average Cost of ED Visit Avoided \$546

-Savings from ED Transports Avoided \$120,772
+Potential Savings from ED Transports Avoided \$166,754

-Savings from ED Visits Avoided \$119,028
+Potential Savings from ED Visits Avoided \$164,346

-Total Savings \$239,800
+Total Potential Savings \$331,100

-Savings per Patient Enrolled \$1,057
+Potential Savings per Patient Enrolled \$1,068

-The alternate destination - mental health project demonstrates that community paramedics can perform medical screening on persons with mental health needs and determine which of them can be transported directly to a mental health crisis center.
+The alternate destination - mental health project demonstrates that community paramedics can perform medical screening examinations for persons with mental health needs and determine which of them can be transported directly to a mental health crisis center.
 Transporting these persons directly to a crisis center enables them to obtain mental health services more quickly, which is likely to improve their well-being.
-The project also reduces health care costs by reducing the numbers of persons transported to and assessed in an ED.
-Most of these savings accrue to Medi-Cal because most persons participating in this project are Medi-Cal beneficiaries.
+The project also potentially avoids health care costs by reducing the numbers of persons transported to and assessed in an ED.
+Most of these potential savings would accrue to Medi-Cal because most persons participating in this project are Medi-Cal beneficiaries.